mdmmn378/kaj/README.md

 A simple, elegant CLI todo list manager with a beautiful TUI (Terminal User Interface) built with [Bubble Tea](https://github.com/charmbracelet/bubbletea).

+> **Disclaimer**: This tool was created for my personal use with vibe coding.
+It's a quick and simple solution that works for my workflow, but may not cover all edge cases or use patterns.
+Feel free to fork and modify as needed!

 ## Features

 - **CLI Commands**: Add, list, edit, toggle, and delete todos from the command line